 Increasingly, however, they are being linked to other networks and the internet, featuring internet of things (IoT) devices that – unless properly secured and monitored – can become a weak link in the chain.
 Deployed by operations staff, whose métier is not necessarily cyber security, these IoT devices can create a security gap.

 A glimpse of the extent to which IoT devices are now being deployed in Australian industry was provided at the recent CeBit conference in Sydney by Belinda Hodkinson, digital engineering strategy lead for the Snowy Mountains Engineering Company.

 The company uses sensors to track soil movement, and the data is used to interpret the stability of a site.
-If the sensors detected a problem, a system would send safety messages to staff by text messages when something was awry.
+If the sensors detect a problem, safety messages are sent to staff by text warning them something is awry.